umgbhalla/starred/README.md

 ## C++

+- [lean-dojo/LeanCopilot](https://github.com/lean-dojo/LeanCopilot) - LLMs as Copilots for Theorem Proving in Lean
 - [dragonflydb/dragonfly](https://github.com/dragonflydb/dragonfly) - A modern replacement for Redis and Memcached
 - [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 - [Snapchat/KeyDB](https://github.com/Snapchat/KeyDB) - A Multithreaded Fork of Redis